puhach/people-counter-openvino/README.md

 * Install the Web Server

-    From the main directory run:
+    From the current directory run:
     ```
     cd ../ui
     npm install